 The rewards rate for supermarket purchases drops to 1% cash back after the $6,000 annual limit, so keep that in mind as you make your purchases.
-You’ll also have to pay an annual fee of $95.
+You’ll also have to pay an annual fee of $0 introductory annual fee for one year, then $95 .
 But in addition to the 6% cash back rate for U.S. supermarkets, you’re entitled to 3% cash back at U.S. gas stations, as well as 1% cash back for any other purchases.

 Before you apply for any credit card, you should know your credit standing so you can determine which credit cards best fit your credit range.
 Get your credit scores for free on Credit.com.
 They’re updated every 14 days so you always know where you stand.